Science

 Teaching units: 20 ECTS

-- Core units: Fundamental teachings specific to one discipline.
+- Core units: Fundamental teaching specific to a discipline.

-- Non-Core units: Introduction to another discipline of the IDIL graduate program.
+- Non-core unit: Introduction to another discipline in the IDIL graduate program.

-- In-lab units: Workshops and practical cases in the laboratory in order to acquire specific skills or techniques over a few days.
+- In-lab units: Workshops and practical cases in the laboratory to acquire specific skills or techniques over a few days.

-Development of a personal project related to research, preparation for the research internship.
+Development of a personal project related to research, preparation for a research internship.

 Participation in a research project, and learning theory and skills through practice.